 The declaration of rights of man and citizen

-Different date, different enemies otherwise the similarities are uncanny.
+Different dates, different enemies; otherwise, the similarities are uncanny.

-The American Declaration of Independence came first, signed on 4, July 1776, and was the inspiration for the French Declaration of the Rights of Men and Citizens which was enacted 13 years later in August 1789, one year after the storming of the Bastille.
+The American Declaration of Independence came first, signed on 4 July 1776, and was the inspiration for the French Declaration of the Rights of Men and Citizens, enacted 13 years later in August 1789, one year after the storming of the Bastille.

-Both France and the early American colonies felt as if the governments were not thinking of the peoples as they raised taxes, held unequal trials and used the military for their own personal use.
-This enraged the people and caused both countries to write their own, unique declaration of independence.
+Both France and the early American colonies felt that the governments were not thinking of the peoples as they raised

-Similarities: Both declarations were written by rebels and required freedom of speech, freedom of religion, and only allowed the military be used during war and not for personal use.
+Similarities: Both declarations were written by rebels and required freedom of speech, freedom of religion, and only allowed the military to be used during the war and not for personal use.

-Differences: The one major difference is that France wanted to redefine its current government while the United States wanted to create a separate government from Great Britain.
+Differences: The one significant difference is that France wanted to redefine its current government while the United States wanted to create a separate government from Great Britain.

-This trio of colours, blue, white and red, not red white and blue led to the current flag of France known to English speakers as the French Tricolour or simply Tricolour.
+This trio of colours, blue, white and red, not red, white and blue, led to France’s current

 French national anthem: La Marseillaise

-In 1795, the song “La Marseillaise” written and composed by Army engineer Claude Joseph Rouget in 1792 was adopted as France’s national anthem.
-Rouget originally titled the anthem “War song for the Rhine army but it became known as La Marseillaise when it was sung by volunteers from Marseille marching in Paris because it expressed the feelings of the people of France.
+In 1795, the song “La Marseillaise,” written and composed by Army engineer Claude Joseph Rouget in 1792, was adopted as France’s national anthem.
+Rouget originally titled the anthem “War Song for the Rhine army, but it became known as La Marseillaise when volunteers from Marseille sang it while marching in Paris because it expressed the feelings of the people of France.

-Both the US anthem and the French anthem were written by young revolutionaries in the middle of a savage war however the messages are very different.
+Young revolutionaries wrote both the US anthem and the French anthem in the middle of a savage war; however, the messages are very different.

-Unlike the Star spangled banner, La Marseillaise is actually quite violent, probably THE most violent anthem in existance—brutal images of how the enemy is coming to cut the throats of your wives and children, egging on its citizens to take arms and water the fields with the blood of the impure enemies.
+Unlike the Star-spangled banner, La Marseillaise is quite violent, probably THE most violent anthem in existence—brutal images of how the enemy is coming to cut the throats of your wives and children, egging on its citizens to take arms and water the fields with the blood of the impure enemies.